What is the Broccoli Haircut? A Complete Guide to the Gen Z Hairstyle

 The Basics: What Makes a Broccoli Haircut

 The broccoli haircut combines two elements: voluminous, textured curls (or waves) on top, and short, faded sides.
 The top section is left long enough to create height and movement.
 The sides are typically cut with a low, mid, or high fade that creates sharp contrast with the bushy top.
+That contrast is the whole point โ the bushier the top reads against the cleaner the sides, the more "broccoli" the shape becomes.

 The name comes from the obvious visual comparison.
 When viewed from above or the side, the rounded mass of curls sitting on tapered sides resembles a broccoli floret on its stalk.
+People also call the overall look broccoli hair or the broccoli head haircut, and the shorter broccoli cut is the name most barbers and TikTok creators reach for.

 The curls themselves can be natural or achieved through a perm.
 Many guys with straight hair opt for a "zoomer perm" to get the texture.
 Those with naturally curly hair have an easier time, just needing the right cut and some styling product.
+To see the shape in practice, our before and after examples show the same heads pre- and post-cut, which makes the floret silhouette obvious.

 Other Names for This Style